 Many Georgia corn fields are naturally acidic.
-This acidity is primarily because of (1) increased use of nitrogen in acid forming sources, (2) leaching of calcium and magnesium, and (3) nutrient removal by high yielding crops.
+This acidity is primarily because of (1) increased use of acidifying nitrogen fertilizer sources, (2) leaching of calcium and magnesium, and (3) nutrient removal by high-yielding crops.
 The advantages to liming such soils are:

 - Corrects soil acidity Corn grows well in soil with a pH between 6.0 and 6.5 but is inhibited by a soil pH less than 5.7. - Supplies plant nutrients All plants need calcium and magnesium for growth.
-Dolomitic liming materials containing these elements will increase yield on soil low in either or both of these nutrients. - Increases availability of other plant nutrients Acid soils fix plant nutrients, especially phosphorus, in forms unavailable to plants.
-Liming acid soils will release fixed nutrients, making them more available to the growing crop. - Promotes bacterial activity They break down soil organic matter to make soil nitrogen and other nutrients more available.
-Since most bacteria cannot live under very acidic conditions, liming acid soils increases bacterial activity.
+Dolomitic liming materials containing these elements will increase the yield on soil low in either or both of these nutrients. - Increases availability of other plant nutrients Acid soils fix plant nutrients, especially phosphorus, in forms unavailable to plants.
+Liming acid soils will release fixed nutrients, making them more available to the growing crop.

-Moreover, dolomitic limestone can be a source of magnesium.
+• Promotes bacterial activity - They break down soil organic matter to make soil nitrogen and other nutrients more available.
+Since most bacteria cannot live under very acidic conditions, liming acidic soils increases bacterial activity.

 On the sandy soils of the Coastal Plain area, magnesium is frequently a limiting nutrient.
 However, to be effective as a source of magnesium, dolomitic lime must be applied several months prior to planting.
 If soil test results show that magnesium levels are low and dolomitic limestone cannot be applied several months before planting, apply a supplemental application of 25 to 50 pounds of elemental magnesium per acre before planting.